botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

 ## End material

-Random note: Custom favicons, switched by github username in config.js.
+Random note: custom favicons, switched by github username in config.js.
 I'm having a hard time telling them apart; different favicon avatars to give the bots some personality.